Impact of an automatic driver’s licence suspension

 1. Demerit point suspension

-A demerit point suspension applies when you have been penalized with enough demerit points to get you over the suspension threshold.
+A demerit point suspension applies when you have been penalised with enough demerit points to get you over the suspension threshold.

 The thresholds are: